comfy/active_link_to/README.md

     # for matching all controllers for a particular action
     active_link_to 'User Edit', edit_user_path(@user), :active => [[], ['edit']]

-Sometimes it should be easy as setting a true or false:
+Sometimes it should be as easy as giving link true or false value:

     active_link_to 'Users', users_path, :active => true